arthur-qiu/arthur-qiu.github.io/_pages/about.md

   - /about.html
 ---

 I'm **Haonan Qiu(邱浩楠)**, an undergraduate majoring in computer science at School of Science and Engineering at The Chinese University of Hong Kong, Shenzhen.
-I'm interested in Adversarial Learning, Deep Learning, and Computer Vision (deep generative models).
+I'm interested in Adversarial Learning, Deep Learning, and Computer Vision (particularly deep generative models).

 Currently, I am a research intern hosted by [Prof. Bo Li](http://www.crystal-boli.com/).
 I work closely with [Dr. Chaowei Xiao](http://www-personal.umich.edu/~xiaocw/).
 I finish the gap year in Sensetime and now go back to school as a senior student. **I’m eager to pursue a future PhD position(2020 FALL).**